 In July 2015, the FASB issued ASU 2015-11, Simplifying the Measurement of Inventory, which changes the measurement principle for inventory from the lower of cost or market to lower of cost and net realizable value.
 Inventory measured using last-in, first-out (LIFO) and the retail inventory method (RIM) are not impacted by the new guidance.
 The ASU only addresses the measurement of the inventory if its value declines or is impaired.
 Prior to the issuance of the standard, inventory was measured at the lower of cost or market (where market was defined as replacement cost, with a ceiling of net realizable value and floor of net realizable value less a normal profit margin).
 This necessitated obtaining three data points to determine market value.
 Replacing the concept of market with the single measurement of net realizable value is intended to create efficiencies.
 The ASU defines net realizable value as the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 This ASU is effective prospectively for annual periods beginning after December 15, 2016.
-The Company is currently evaluating the impact of adoption of the ASU and believes the adoption of the ASU will not have an impact on its consolidated financial statements.
+The Company believes the adoption of the ASU will not have an impact on its consolidated financial statements.